-A GP referral called a GP Mental Health Treatment Plan. is required to claim Medicare rebates for the first 6 sessions.
+A GP referral, called a GP Mental Health Treatment Plan, is required to claim Medicare rebates for the first 6 sessions.
 A GP review is needed for the second block of sessions.
-Ten individual and group sessions can be claimed between January to December each year.
+Twenty individual and group sessions can be claimed between January to December each year.

 Medicare Rebates under Better Access (GPMHTP Plan)

 20 individual psychology treatment sessions allowed each January to December in a calendar year.
 In addition to these services there are 20 group therapy sessions allowed each January to December in a calendar year.

 There is a discounted fee for clients who hold a current Concession Card.
 If a Mental Health Treatment Plan is in place, it means after the rebate has been received, the out of pocket costs can be as low as $78.85.

 Gap Fees with Private Health Funds: Individual and Group Sessions

 Most private health funds provide rebates for individual treatment sessions and group therapy but the level of rebates vary.
 A referral is not always needed.
 However, if a person has no cover and no Medicare referral, they will be unable to claim any rebates.
 The APS recommended fee is discounted if clients pay at the time of the visit.